Digital economy: Mobility of intangibles

-Both development and exploitation of intangible assets are key feature of the digital economy.
+Both development and exploitation of intangible assets are key features of the digital economy.
 This investment in and development of intangibles such as software is a core contributor to value creation and economic growth for companies in the digital economy.
 In early 2000, companies started substantially increasing the amount of capital allocated to intangibles such as branding, design and, technology rather than in hardware, machinery or property.

 Mobility of business functions

 Advancements in information and communication technologies (ICT) have significantly reduced the cost associated with the organization and coordination of complex activities over a long period.
 Some businesses are increasingly able to manage their global operations on an integrated basis from a central location separate geographically from the locations in which the operations are carried out, and where their suppliers or customers are.
 Consequently, it has allowed businesses to expand access to remote markets and provide goods and services across borders.